* Practicing through a Law Corporation

 George Kondor was born and raised in Prince George.
-He has been practicing with the firm since his call to the Bar in 1994.
+He has been practicing with Oyen Wiggs since his call to the Bar in 1994.
 George studied at McGill University, the University of British Columbia, and at Hastings College of the Law, University of California.

 George serves his profession and the intellectual property community generally as an educator, coach and mentor to lawyers, law students and the general public.
-As an active supporter and volunteer of the BC branch of the Canadian Bar Association, George currently serves on the CBABC’s Professional Development Committee and is also a member of the CBABC Annual Branch Conference Organizing Committee.
+As an active supporter and volunteer of the BC branch of the Canadian Bar Association, George has served on the CBABC’s Professional Development and Annual Branch Conference Organizing Committees.
 George is a member of the CBA’s National Intellectual Property Section, and of the CBABC’s Intellectual Property and Technology Law Section.
 George also provides pro bono counsel and mentoring to individual BC lawyers as a member of the CBABC’s Intellectual Property and Technology Law Practice Advisory Panel.

-In educating lawyers and law students about IP law, George has presented at various CPD events, seminars and conferences, both locally and nationally.
+In educating lawyers and law students about IP law, George has presented at various local and national CPD events, seminars and conferences.
 He has been a guest instructor on IP law topics at UBC, UVIC and BCIT.
-He is a participant in the CBABC/UBC Law School Student Mentorship Program, which provides students with an early inside perspective on the legal profession and an opportunity to begin to build contact networks within the BC legal community.
-George has also been an active career-long participant in the CBABC’s Lawyer Referral Service and provides pro bono IP legal advice to several charitable and non-profit organizations.
+He is an enthusiastic participant in the CBABC/UBC Law School Student Mentorship Program, which provides students with an early inside perspective on the legal profession and an opportunity to begin to build contact networks within the BC legal community.
+George has also been a career-long supporter of the CBABC’s Lawyer Referral Service and provides pro bono IP legal advice to several charitable and non-profit organizations.

 George was appointed Queen’s Counsel in 2014.

 - Law Society of British Columbia

 Wine Tasting For Work: The New Liquor Control and Licensing Act